 Keto Pasta

-Jump to Recipe
+Jump to Recipe ▼

 This post may contain affiliate links.
 See my disclosure policy.

-This keto pasta is a low carb alternative to traditional pasta noodles!
+This keto pasta is a low carb alternative to traditional pasta noodles.
 Made with just 2 ingredients, they are chewy, cheesy, and perfect to top with your favorite sauces!
 1 gram net carbs per serving.

-keto pasta
+keto pasta.

 Keto Pasta

-The Ingredients
+Key Ingredients

-Start by melting your mozzarella cheese.
-Once melted, let the cheese cool for 1-2 minutes.
-Next, whisk your egg yolks into the cheese mixture until combined.
-Form a rough ball of ‘dough’ and place it on a baking tray lined with parchment paper.
 Place the ball of ‘dough’ on top of it, and place another piece of parchment paper on top of that.
 Using a rolling pin, roll out the dough until thin.

-Now, refrigerate the dough for 30 minutes, to firm up.
+Now, refrigerate the dough for 30 minutes to firm up.
 Once chilled, use a pizza cutter to cut the dough into thin strips.
-Place the pasta back in the refrigerator overnight, to firm up.

 The next day, bring a large pot of water to a boil.
-Once boiling, add the noodles into it, and string slowly and carefully, mix together for 30 seconds.
-Drain the pasta and run under cool water, before transferring onto a plate and adding your favorite pasta sauce.
+Once boiling, add the noodles to it, and stir slowly and carefully, mixing together for 30 seconds.

 low carb pasta